JasonWein/JavaPractice/README.md

 # JavaPractice
-Doing exercises from the Java book (Liang)
+Doing exercises from a Java book (Liang)